 Change the target of the rule emitted by dependency generation.
-By default CPP takes the name of the main input file, including any path, deletes any file suffix such as '.c', and appends the platform's usual object suffix.
+By default CPP takes the name of the main input file, deletes any directory components and any file suffix such as '.c', and appends the platform's usual object suffix.
 The result is the target.